microsoft/breastMRI-fcdd/README.md

 # FCDD
 Code for deep explainable anomaly detection, based on the Fully Convolutional Data Description (FCDD) model (Liznerski et al., 2021).
+Fork from repo: https://github.com/liznerski/fcdd

 ## Installation
 It is recommended to use a Conda virtual environment to install FCDD.